help_outline Skip to main content

 right to use the club independently.
 You only pay 1 set of dues, but you also only get 1 vote on yearly

 rules changes.
-Both of you are required to provide documentation.
+Both of you are required to provide the necessary documentation and both of you must attend "New Member Orientation".

 Will I be able to bring friends?